“3 o’clock in the morning & it looks like it’s going to be another sleepless night,” (“Talking in Your Sleep” by Roger F Cook & Bobby Wood).

 Switch to drinking Herbal teas like Lemon Balm, it's good for stress.

 And at bedtime:

-- Turn off the notifications on your phone.
-I hate being woken up to the Mario Brothers coin sound when I got an email notification at 4:10 in the morning for something that I don’t want.
+Turn off the notifications on your phone.
+I hate being woken up to the Mario Brothers coin sound when I get an email notification at 4:10 a.m. for something that I don’t even want.